RNA substructure as a random matrix ensemble: Theory

 \subsection{Generating functions}

+Based on the integration formula \eqref{vev}, we can find the generating function of the island diagrams.
+We first classify the island diagrams by the number of islands, basepairs, and hairpin loops.
+A {\it hairpin loop} is defined as a bridge, of which veritces on the left and right adjacent islands are connected to each other (Fig.\ref{fig:second}).

-Based on the integration formula, we can find the generating function in a closed form.
-Let us denote the number of configurations of secondary structures with $h$ hairpins, $I$ islands and $\ell$ chords as $ g (h,I,\ell)$.
-It is easy to find $ g (h,I,\ell)$ if one uses the hairpin loop property.
-First, we may regroup the islands between two consecutive hairpin loops as one effective island since there is no chord connected inside the effective island.
-Suppose there are $I_a$-islands and $k_a$-nucleotides in one effective island, then the way to make the effective island is given in terms of binomial $\binom{k_a-1}{I_a-1}$.
-Noting that one hairpin loop requires at least one chord, one concludes that
+Let us denote by $ g (h,I,\ell)$ the number of island diagrams with $h$ hairpins, $I$ islands and $\ell$ basepairs.
+It is easy to find $ g (h,I,\ell)$ if one uses a property of hairpin loop.
+Observe that there must be at least one hairpin loop between two nucleotides at each end of a basepair.
+Therefore, we may regroup islands between two consecutive hairpin loops as one effective island since there is no basepair connected inside an effective island (Fig.\ref{fig:effective}).

+The number of ways to make an effective island consisting of $I_a$-islands and $k_a$-nucleotides is given by $\binom{k_a-1}{I_a-1}$.
+Since there are $h+1$ effective islands, one concludes that